Efficient > Effective

 Tell:

-Your to-do list is bottomless.
+Your to-do list is your lead security blanket.

 Alchemy: